aboulogeorgos/Wireless-communication-systems-Lab/Lab1/ReadMe.md

 2. To create simple examples and simulate low complexity communications systems.

 # Contents

 ## Example1
-Demonstrates the use of QT GUI Sink.
+Example1 demonstrates the use of QT GUI Sink.

+## Example2
+Example2 demonstrates the implementaion of a waveform chooser in gnuradio.